rubyaustralia/rubyconfau-2014-cfp/use_case_drive_development/README.md

 * TDD implementation of use cases, forms, models, and other object roles
 * TDD implementation of HTTP delivery mechanism using Sinatra
 * Problems withs Rails & Rails style MVC approach to web applications
-* The ideal stack: calling out gems that exemplify qualities mentioned in previous parts of the paper
+* The ideal stack: calling out gems that exemplify qualities mentioned earlier
 * Wrap up & conclusion
-* How to migrate and redsign current systems
+* How to migrate and redesign current systems

 Note: the paper will have been published well before the conference.